maddsua/captcha/readme.md

-So this lib provides a nice way to load and execute recaptcha
+So this lib provides a nice way to load, execute and validate recaptcha